rgb-archive/spec/04-RGB.md

 #### Secondary asset issuances

-The proof unsealing `inflation` seals
+The proof MUST BE unsealing exactly one `inflation` seal

+The proof seals:
 * `issued_supply`: obligatory
 * `signature`: optional